RULES AND REGULATIONS OF THE OLYMPIA YACHT CLUB

-(a) Any member found in violation of adopted OYC Rules, Regulations and/or Agreements (moorage or otherwise) shall be subject to actions provided for in Article 3, Section 7 of the Constitution and Bylaws of the Olympia Yacht Club.
+(a) Any member found in violation of adopted OYC Bylaws, Rules, Regulations and/or Agreements (moorage or otherwise) shall be subject to actions provided for in Article 3, Section 6 of the Constitution and Bylaws of the Olympia Yacht Club.

-(b) OYC is entitled to reimbursement for the costs it incurs in attempting to enforce compliance with OYC rules, regulations and agreements with its members.
-Members who fail to comply with OYC rules, regulations and agreements will be billed for, and will be responsible for the payment of actual costs incurred by OYC to enforce compliance, including the payment of OYC’s attorney’s fees and court costs.
+(b) OYC is entitled to reimbursement for the costs it incurs to enforce compliance with OYC Bylaws, Rules, Regulations and Agreements with its members.
+Members who fail to comply with OYC Bylaws, Rules, Regulations and Agreements will be billed for, and will be responsible for the payment of actual costs incurred by OYC to enforce compliance, including the payment of OYC's attorney's fees and court cost.